• Home

 Preparation steps :

-• The spray gun
+• Get your spray gun ready.

-• Protect the surface where you’ll be spraying
+• Protect the surface where you’ll be spraying.

-1. Melt the white chocolate and cocoa butter in a double boiler.
+Melt the white chocolate and cocoa butter in a double boiler.
 You can melt them together in the same container.

-2. Mix them, then add the fat-soluble coloring.
+Stir to combine, then add the fat-soluble coloring.

 how to create a velvet-effect glaze on a dessert

-4. Pour the mixture through a fine sieve into the spray gun reservoir and use immediately at 42°C (107.6°F).
+Pour the mixture through a fine sieve into the spray gun reservoir and use immediately at 42°C (107.6°F).

 velvet flocking on entremets